strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ![Animated GIF to create an article](../assets/quick-start-guide/qsg-starters-part2-03-write_publish_article.gif)

-You've just created and published your first article, `Hello World!`.
-You can find it in the [_Collection Types > Articles_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=title:ASC) view.
+You have just created and published your first article, `Hello World!`.
+You can find it in the [_Collection types > Articles_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=id:DESC) view.

 ### Step 3: Update the `Homepage` single type

 It's time to make this blog a bit more yours.

-Navigate to [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.
+click on [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.
 Let's edit this homepage:

 1. Hover the picture in the **ShareImage field** and click the **Edit** icon <Fa-PencilAlt />.
 2. Click on **Replace Media** and upload an image from your computer.
 This image will represent your blog when sharing an article on social medias.